 UDO: In a way, yes.

-Because you did some vocals for her album is it possible that she will be appearing on your album then?
+Because you did some vocals for her album, is it possible that she will appear on your album then?

-UDO: Well … “laughs” I don’t want to tell too much about that project now “laughs”.
-Let’s say that only name I can say for sure now is Ronnie James Dio.
-We have already talked about that project but there will be more interesting names coming.
-Very interesting names I promise “laughs”
+UDO: Well … “laughs,” I don’t want to tell too much about that project now, “laughs.”
+Let’s say that the only name I can say for sure now is Ronnie James Dio.
+We have already talked about that project, but there will be more interesting names coming.
+Very interesting names, I promise, “laughs.”

 THE ACCEPT TOUR

-UDO: Accept, I mean this is a thing.
-I was on a ferry from Helsinki to Stockholm when I got a phone call saying “We heard that you are not doing anything with U.D.O on next year.
-Maybe there is a change to do some festivals with Accept?”
-I said “maybe?”
-I wasn’t too happy about that idea in the first place and I didn’t want them to believe that I was screaming to do that.
-So I had to talk with record company, I had to talk to the U.D.O and the guys in the band who were really nervous in the beginning because they think that I was going to leave U.D.O and stuff like that.
-I think that most important thing for us to do after successful “Thunderball –tour” was to record a new U.D.O album.
-So I talked to record company and the guys and said that we can use the whole Accept thing for promoting next U.D.O album.
-Personally it was difficult decision for me to do that whole Accept thing and reason I said yes for the whole thing was that I wanted to find out if there was anything left?
-But I think, for me, I can just say it by me not by Wolf or Peter, but for me I can say that there is nothing left.
-It was lot of fun and I think it was also fun for the people to see Accept again because we did very good shows.
-But there is no future and I’m not talking about personal level because now we are talking each other more than we did before
+UDO: Accept; I mean, this is a thing.
+I was on a ferry from Helsinki to Stockholm when I got a phone call saying, “We heard that you are not doing anything with U.D.O next year.
+Maybe there is a chance to do some festivals with Accept?”
+I said, “maybe?”
+I wasn’t too happy about that idea initially, and I didn’t want them to believe that I was screaming to do that.
+So I had to talk with the record company, I had to talk to the U.D.O and the guys in the band who were really nervous in the beginning because they think that I was going to leave U.D.O and stuff like that.
+The most important thing for us to do after a successful “Thunderball –tour” was to record a new U.D.O album.
+So I talked to the record company and the guys and said that we could use the whole Accept thing for promoting the next U.D.O album.
+Personally, it was a difficult decision for me to do that whole Accept thing and the reason I said yes for the whole thing was that I wanted to find out if there was anything left?
+But I think I can just say it by me, not by Wolf or Peter, but for me, I can say that there is nothing left.
+It was a lot of fun, and I think it was also fun for people to see Accept again because we did outstanding shows.
+But there is no future, and I’m not talking about the personal level because now we are talking to each other more than we did before

 Did you have any discussions about possible new recordings with Accept while you were on tour?

-UDO: No, no at all “laughs” Of course we had some drinks together and we were talking about the business and stuff but Wolf maybe find out, I think he find out that if I say we should do it again he would say yes but in the beginning he said “No, I don’t wanna do it”.
-But I think that after doing all these shows he was really thinking about doing something more with Accept.
-The thing is that if he really wanted do something like that, why he never came up during all the shows and say “Hey Udo, I got some new songs, do you wanna hear them?” or something like that.
+UDO: No, no at all “laughs” Of course we had some drinks together, and we were talking about the business and stuff, but Wolf maybe finds out, I think he finds out that if I say we should do it again, he would say yes but in the beginning, he said, “No, I don’t wanna do it.”
+But I think that after doing all these shows, he was really thinking about doing something more with Accept.
+The thing is that if he really wanted to do something like that, why he never came up during all the shows and said, “Hey Udo, I got some new songs, do you wanna hear them?” or something like that.
 There was nothing.
-Music wise he was maybe thinking something and I was like, this is very hard to explain but I felt inside of me “Don’t do it, don’t do it!!).
-I think that this was a perfect way finish Accept.
+Music-wise he was maybe thinking something, and I was like, this is very hard to explain, but I felt inside of me, “Don’t do it, don’t do it!!).
+I think that this was a perfect way to finish Accept.

 Accept on stage 2005.
 The final chapter?